-Our Approach program is specifically designed for adolescents, ages 14 to 17, who are struggling with the challenges associated with Asperger’s disorder.
-Approach places a strong focus on addressing specific needs of this unique population, including difficulties with social skills, self-regulation, executive functioning, and self-direction.
+Our Approach Program, is specifically designed for adolescent boys, ages 14 to 17, who are struggling with the challenges associated with autism spectrum disorder.
+The Approach Program at SUWS places a strong focus on addressing specific needs of this unique population, including difficulties with social skills, self-regulation, executive functioning, and self-direction.
 The wonderful staff at Approach utilizes a number of different treatment strategies to assist each student and their families meet their personal goals.
-Additionally, the therapy offered at SUWS of the Carolinas is designed to support the growth of each student and is based on a level system.
+Additionally, the treatment curriculum offered at SUWS of the Carolinas is designed to support the growth of each student and is based on a level system.
 Each level carries a specific intention, measurable objectives, and can be individualized for each student’s needs.

 Experiential therapy: In addition to traditional therapeutic methods, SUWS of the Carolinas offers a number of experiential therapies to provide our students with well-rounded recovery.
 Some of the therapies offered to our students include:

 - Quartz striking

 - Bow drilling

 - Equine therapy